smarthausleben/ioBroker.wamo/README.md

 -->

 **WORK IN PROGRESS**
+* (smarthausleben) ADD: Task settings for regular movement of main valve to prevent jammed valve
 * (smarthausleben) FIX: [interfaceBusy] flag was not reset after AXIOS interface handler error
 * (smarthausleben) ADD: 'WatchDog' function for interfaceBusy flag.
 Flag will be reset after defined amount of requests